 A low level of acetylcholine has a uniquely negative impact on memory and focus.
-Learn the 3 most effective ways for you to increase acetylcholine.
+Learn the three most effective ways you can increase acetylcholine.

 Acetylcholine is one of the most important and ubiquitous neurotransmitters.

 It’s been called the “memory molecule” for the critical role it plays in memory, learning, and attention.